WHO WE ARE

 Q: Will you consider my book for the pop-up bookstore or a Greenmarket signing?

-Q: Food and books — this sounds like a dream.
+Q: I love food and books.
 Are there any job or volunteer opportunities with Team FBF?

-A: We're a lean operation: Most of the year, we run as a company of two, but we look forward to staffing up with other cool, hard-working folks in the run up to Food Book Fair each spring.
+A: We're a lean operation: Most of the year, we run as a company of two, but we look forward to staffing up with other cool, hard-working folks in the run up to each fair.